 Download: Magic Switch (32-bit & 64-bit VST/AU/AAX plugin for Win & Mac)

 + Easy to use

 Extended List (Alphabetical Order)

-CH4D by Jovan Koncar (Windows) is an interesting four-voice chorus effect which uses an advanced LFO to modulate each delayed voice in order to achieve natural sounding results.
+CH4D by Jovan Koncar (Windows) is an interesting four-voice chorus effect that uses an advanced LFO to modulate each delayed voice to achieve natural-sounding results.
 A worthy pick for Windows users who are looking for an easy to use chorus tool.

 Orange Chorus by One Small Clue (Windows) is the true successor of the legendary Classic Chorus by Kjaerhus Audio, one of my long time favorite chorus effects.
 Based on a similar streamlined architecture, Orange Chorus offers a great balance between great sound and fast workflow.

 TAL-Chorus-LX by Togu Audio Line (Mac, Windows) is essentially the chorus module from Togu Audio Line’s brilliant Roland JUNO-60 analog synthesizer emulation called TAL-U-NO-LX.
-According to the audio comparison which you can listen to on SoundCloud, the plugin sounds almost identical to the real thing.
-Featuring only three knobs and two buttons, this lovely vintage chorus is the simplest plugin on the list.
+According to the audio comparison, which you can listen to on SoundCloud, the plugin sounds almost identical to the real thing.
+Featuring only three knobs and two buttons, this lovely vintage chorus is the most straightforward plugin on the list.
 I often use it to add a bit of movement and stereo width to synthesizer patches.
-Scroll all the way the product page to grab the previous version of the plugin which, in my opinion, sounds even nicer than the new one.
+Scroll all the way the product page to grab the previous version of the plugin, which, in my opinion, sounds even more beautiful than the new one.